 - One community representative from the Local Government Area

-For further information on the legislation and LPPs is outlined on the Department of Planning and Environment’s website which contains other useful fact sheets and FAQs
+Further information on the legislation and LPPs is outlined on the Department of Planning and Environment’s website which contains other useful fact sheets and FAQs.

 - View the Northern Beaches Local Planning Panel Members